Toutouwai/SanitizerTransliterate/README.md

 # Sanitizer Transliterate

 A module for ProcessWire CMS/CMF.
 Adds a `transliterate` method to `$sanitizer` that performs character replacements as defined in the module config.
+The default character replacements are based on the defaults from InputfieldPageName.

 ## Usage